intmus/inttheory22-23/_20-extended-and-mediant-harmonies/a1-ex-extendedharmonies.md

 ## Extended tertian harmony versus non-chord tones

 The first measure of *The Girl from Ipanema* is a perfect example of functional extended harmonies and should help you begin creating a decision tree to determine whether a tone is a non-chord tone or a functional extension.
 Because the position of the `G` in the measure, it does not fit the standard non-chord tone patterns that we established early in the course.
 As you look at it further, it should be clear that this G is *functional*--it is critical to the texture and structure of this chord--so we must consider it a chord tone, making this harmony an F<sup>maj9</sup> chord.
+Measure 3 has a similar issue with the E in the melody over the G7

 As we have discussed repeatedly in this course, harmonic analysis is the art of determining which pitches are functional to the harmony and which pitches are embellishment.
 As we move into an expanded view of tonal harmony, it is imperative that you are extremely familiar with the details of non-chord tones in Unit 9a, because these shapes will provide a foundation to help you begin determining what is functional.
 Simply put, if you cannot label a pitch as one of the possible non-chord tone shapes, then it is most likely a functioning chord tone.
 If there are more than four pitches for a given harmony that fall into this category, it means that you must consider the concept of extended tertian harmonies such as ninth chords.